Selling Information in Competitive Environments: Optimal Mechanisms

-The optimal mechanism (\Cref{fig:welfare-mech}) combines both mechanisms by distorting the first best mechanism to guarantee that each player $i$ receives the correct action when $V_j\leq v^\star$.
-Distortion of player $i$'s recommendation is required, and hence obedience is binding, when $V_j\leq v^\star$ and $V_i\leq \alpha V_j$, which occurs as long as $V_i\leq \alpha v^\star$.
-The total mass of types for which distortion is required is thus $2F(\alpha v^\star)$ which is non-decreasing in $\alpha$: as the competition toughens, it becomes harder for the seller to “buy” the players' obedience, resulting in a greater efficiency loss.
+The optimal mechanism (\Cref{fig:welfare-mech}) combines both mechanisms by distorting the first best mechanism to guarantee that each buyer $i$ receives the correct action when $v_j\leq v^\star$.
+Distorting buyer $i$'s recommendation is required, and hence obedience is binding, when $v_j\leq v^\star$ and $v_i\leq \alpha v_j$.

-Finally, it is easy to verify that the second best mechanism is implementable, i.e., it satisfies the players' truth-telling constraints.
-Indeed, by \Cref{prop:expected-payment} it suffices to verify that the interim market share is non-decreasing in the player's type.
+Finally, it is easy to verify that the second best mechanism is implementable, i.e., it satisfies the buyers' truth-telling constraints.
+Indeed, by \Cref{prop:expected-payment} it suffices to verify that the interim downstream payoff is non-decreasing in the buyer's type.

-\begin{proposition}[Truthfulness of Second Best] For the mechanism of \Cref{prop:second-best}, the interim share $\tpi_i(V_i) = \E\big[\pi_{i}(A,\theta)\given V_i\big]$ of player $i\in\{1,2\}$ is non-decreasing.
-Hence the second best mechanism is implementable. \end{proposition}